ruuddejong-altran/python-c-cpp/docs/example_3.md

 `_operation_wrapper`
 that will call the virtual method.

-To define the `do_operation` Python function, we include the following in the interface file.
+We now define the `do_operation` Python function that we want to be included in the generated `spam.py` file.
-This defines a class that is derived from `_OperatorFuncClass` with a redefined `operation_method`, creates an instance of that calss, and uses uses that instance as the third argument to the `_operation_wrapper` function.

 ```
 %pythoncode
 %{